 You should not take Juxtapid if you:

-Juxtapid makes it harder for some nutrients to get into your body.
-Take vitamin E and fatty acids each day while you take Juxtapid so you are sure you are getting the nutrients you need.
-Ask your doctor, nurse, or dietitian how to add them to your diet.
+- Juxtapid makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
+Take supplements that contain fat-soluble vitamins each day while you take Juxtapid.
+Ask your doctor, nurse, or dietitian how to take them.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
+Stop taking Juxtapid and tell your doctor if you have severe diarrhea, especially if you also have lightheadedness, decreased urine output, or tiredness.
 These are not all the possible side effects of Juxtapid.
 For more information, speak with your doctor or pharmacist.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-fda-1088.
+Visit www.FDA.gov/medwatch or